iamchubko/react-tic-tac-toe/README.md

 # React tic-tac-toe exerecises

-This is my take on tasks provided at the end of React tic-tac-toe tutorial.
+This is my take on tasks provided at the end of [React tic-tac-toe tutorial](https://reactjs.org/tutorial/tutorial.html).

-## Why
+## My why behind this repo

 Completing these tasks took about two weeks on and off as I was struggling with understanding many core concepts of React.
 Now, I decided to share my solution in case someone finds it difficult to comprehend things, as I did.